- Federal exclusion is the same nationwide: $5,250 per employee per year, tax-free at the federal level under §127.

 - Track conformity changes and update payroll feeds when state legislatures modify their IRC conformity date

-BenefitPlus publishes transparent SMB pricing on the pricing page, and Maurice, our trained student loan and benefits master, is available any time for multi-state compliance questions.
+BenefitPlus publishes transparent SMB pricing on the pricing page, and Maurice, our trained student loan and benefits expert, is available any time for multi-state compliance questions.

 Frequently Asked Questions